lapesd/dynemol/docs/ehrenfest.md

 	F_mtx(L,K,xyz) = - F_mtx(K,L,xyz)
 end do
 ```
-# TODO
 This part is kinda tricky.
 It takes the values of `F_vec` and stores it, and it's opposite values in the same 3D matrix.
 It stores the positive values in the line, and the negative in the columns.

 ```f90
 F_mtx(K,K,xyz) = D_zero
 ```
-# TODO
-Zero the values.
+Sets the current place in the diagonal to 0.

 ```f90
 Force(xyz) = two * sum( F_mtx(K,:,xyz) )
 ```
-# TODO
-Update the return value
+Update return value.